Stephen Crane: Legacy

 Today, Crane is considered one of the most innovative writers of the 1890s.
-His peers, including Conrad and James, as well as later writers such as Robert Frost, Ezra Pound and Willa Cather, hailed Crane as one of the finest creative spirits of his time.
+His peers, including Conrad and James, as well as later writers such as Robert Frost, Ezra Pound, and Willa Cather, hailed Crane as one of the finest creative spirits of his time.
 His work was described by Wells as "the first expression of the opening mind of a new period, or, at least, the early emphatic phase of a new initiative."
 Wells said that "beyond dispute", Crane was "the best writer of our generation, and his untimely death was an irreparable loss to our literature."
 Conrad wrote that Crane was an "artist" and "a seer with a gift for rendering the significant on the surface of things and with an incomparable insight into primitive emotions".
 Crane's work has proved inspirational for future writers; not only have scholars drawn similarities between Hemingway's A Farewell to Arms and The Red Badge of Courage, but Crane's fiction is thought to have been an important inspiration for Hemingway and his fellow Modernists.
-In 1936, Hemingway wrote in Green Hills of Africa that "The good writers are Henry James, Stephen Crane, and Mark Twain.
-That's not the order they're good in.
-There is no order for good writers."
+In 1936, Hemingway wrote in Green Hills of Africa that "The good writers are Henry James, Stephen Crane, and Mark Twain."
 Crane's poetry is thought to have been a precursor to the Imagist movement, and his short fiction has also influenced American literature.
 "The Open Boat", "The Blue Hotel", The Monster and "The Bride Comes to Yellow Sky" are generally considered by critics to be examples of Crane's best work.

-Several institutions and places have endeavored to keep Crane's legacy alive.
-Badenweiler and the house where he died became something of a tourist attraction for its fleeting association with the American author; Alexander Woollcott attested to the fact that, long after Crane's death, tourists would be directed to the room where he died.
+Badenweiler and the house where he died became a tourist attraction; Alexander Woollcott attested to the fact that, long after Crane's death, tourists would be directed to the room where he died.
 Columbia University Rare Book and Manuscript Library has a collection of Crane and Taylor's personal correspondence dating from 1895 to 1908.
 Near his brother Edmund's Sullivan County home in New York, where Crane stayed for a short time, a pond is named after him.
 The Stephen Crane House in Asbury Park, New Jersey, where the author lived with his siblings for nine years, is operated as a museum dedicated to his life and work.
-Syracuse University has an annual Stephen Crane Lecture Series which is sponsored by the Dikaia Foundation.
+Syracuse University has an annual Stephen Crane Lecture Series.